SangliTeng/DynamicStateEstimation/README.md

 We also derive a second QP formulation from the Cassie dynamics model using a different state vector formulation and implement it, under **QPv3**.

-### Task-Space Decomposed Estimators
+### EKF as Map problem with holonomic constraints eliminated

-We further implement and evaluate state estimators using Task-Space Decomposition, in which the ground-reaction forces are eliminated by projecting the state into the null space of the constraint jacobian.
+We obtain the dynamics of the base link by eliminating the ground-reaction forces via SVD.

 ### Baseline InEKF Estimators